Clothing bins — See Ch. 125.

 - Any person, whether a resident of the Township or not, traveling by foot, wagon, automotive vehicle or any other type of conveyance from place to place, from house to house or from street to street, carrying, conveying or transporting goods, wares, merchandise, meats, fish, vegetables, fruits, garden truck, farm products or provisions, offering and exposing the same for sale or making sales and delivering articles to purchasers or who, without traveling from place to place, shall sell or offer the same for sale from a wagon, automotive vehicle, railroad car or other vehicle or conveyance, and further provided that one who solicits orders and as a separate transaction makes deliveries to purchasers as a part of a scheme or design to evade the provisions of this chapter shall be deemed a "peddler," subject to the provisions of this chapter.
 The word "peddler" shall include the words "hawker" and "huckster."
-Editor's Note: Amended at time of adoption of Code (see Ch.
-1, General Provisions, Art.
-I).

 - A person, also known as a "canvasser," whether a resident of the Township or not, traveling either by foot, automobile, motor truck or any other type of conveyance from place to place, from house to house or from street to street, taking or attempting to take orders for sale of goods, wares and merchandise, personal property of any nature whatsoever for future delivery or for services to be furnished or performed in the future, whether or not the individual has, carries or exposes for sale a sample of the subject of the sale, with or without accepting an advance payment for the goods.
 The term "solicitor" also includes any person who may be taking a poll or a survey from house to house or on the streets or distributing advertisements or handbills.